 The University of Virginia School of Medicine was the tenth medical school to be established in the United States, and was authorized by the University of Virginia Board of Visitors at its first meeting in 1819.
-The school opened in March 1825 and the first degree granted at the University was that of the Doctor of Medicine in 1828.
+The school opened in March 1825 and the Doctor of Medicine was the first degree granted at the University in 1828.

 The UVA University Hospital has over 35 operating rooms, all of which have been recently renovated to have state-of-the-art facilities.
 In recent years, the medical center added over 100 beds, 75 of which are private critical care beds.
 The new hospital tower, which opened in 2020, includes dedicated cardiac and hybrid operating rooms, a new cardiac and vascular ICU, private inpatient rooms, OR lounge and locker rooms.